StackmateNetwork/stackmate-core/src/bip392/README.md

 ## Data Redundancy

 Users must be made explicitly aware of the fact that script wallets require external data (erd) that is not contained within their mnemonic.

 The mnemonic only supports the erd in being redundant and highly available; through encryption.

 Users and wallets must then focus on making and sharing as many copies of their erd as part of the wallet backup process.

-`the-erd.musbe-red.`
+Since the erd is encrypted, more copies, makes recovery safer and easier.

+`the erd must be red`.

 ## Key Derivation